Meet the Research Collaborative

 Susan Gordon

-Susan Gordon is an Associate Professor in the White Lodging-J.W.
+Susan Gordon is an associate professor in the White Lodging-J.W.
 Marriott, Jr. School of Hospitality & Tourism Management at Purdue University.
 Her research focuses on employee well-being in the hospitality industry, which is known for stressful working conditions including long hours, unstable schedules, emotional labor when serving guests and physically demanding jobs.
 She is particularly interested in how organizations can improve employee well-being through increasing supervisor and organizational support.
 Recent ongoing projects include support of employee well-being for women and those in racial-ethnic minority groups.
-Prior to entering academia, Dr. Gordon worked for more than 10 years in the hospitality industry, holding various management positions with Walt Disney World, Starwood Hotels & Resorts, and Marriott International.
+Prior to entering academia, Gordon worked for more than 10 years in the hospitality industry, holding various management positions with Walt Disney World, Starwood Hotels & Resorts, and Marriott International.

 Abrar Hammoud

-Abrar Hammoud is a Clinical Assistant Professor in Purdue Polytechnic’s Department of Technology Leadership & Innovation.
+Abrar Hammoud is a clinical assistant professor in Purdue Polytechnic’s Department of Technology Leadership & Innovation.
 She teaches project and problem-based design through approaches that blend and integrate traditional academic disciplines.

 Her research interests include processes of resilience as communicated through meaningful work, in addition to narratives of failure expressed via visual, artistic, and technical mediums, and their impact on failure tolerance and creativity.
 Through this blend of topics, she believes that students will engage in both art and technology with a deeper understanding of the impact they have in their lives and well-being and the lives of others.